Last updated: Dec-11-2024

 - Even if US English is the source language, make sure to specify it as the source language.

-- If also requesting srt or vtt transcript formats, those must be specified before the the languages (e.g.,
+- If also requesting srt or vtt transcript formats, those must be specified before the languages (e.g.,

 azure_video_indexer:srt:vtt:en-US:fr-FR